 Electronic time clocks are used for recording hours worked.
-Student workers are paid by check or by electronic funds transfer every two weeks.
+Student workers are paid by electronic funds transfer every two weeks.
 Department directors employing students determine wage rates within ranges established by College management.
 Hourly rates are in compliance with state and federal laws.